nova0821/iotjs-wiki/Build-for-Linux.md

 cd iotjs
 ```

-Sub modules(_jerryscript_ and _libuv_) will be pulled.
+Sub modules(_JerryScript_ and _libuv_) will be pulled.
 And matching hash will be checked out for your current IoT.js version when you run the build script.

 ### 2. Set build options